nasa/cumulus/cumulus/docs/ingest_workflows_architecture.md

 #### Flexibility and Composability

-The steps to ingest and process data is different from collection to collection within a provider.
+The steps to ingest and process data is different for each collection within a provider.
 Ingest should be as flexible as possible in the rearranging of steps and configuration.

 We want to use lego-like individual steps that can be composed by an operator.